Due to their strong historical, cultural and religious ties, Afghanistan and Pakistan officially profess a close friendship with one another.

 At the same time, with Islamabad fearing an Afghan rapprochement with India, and Kabul claiming that terrorist sanctuaries on Pakistani soil are prolonging the war in Afghanistan, do the neighbours view one another with certain levels of mistrust?

-The panellists unpack the deep-rooted narratives held by the populations on either side of a 2,600km border.
-They will consider the influence of popular narratives on the countries’ policies and ask whether bilateral relations can be reshaped in a constructive and meaningful way.
+The panel will consider the influence of popular narratives on the countries’ policies and ask whether bilateral relations can be reshaped in a constructive and meaningful way.

 Or, with the rise of political populism globally, are the roots of negative narratives becoming further entrenched among the social-media savvy Afghan and Pakistani populations?